LvdKooi/DropBoxDeleteFolderScript/README.md

 Created by: Laurens van der Kooi

-**Setting up Cronjobs**

-First, install packages:
+**Installing dependencies**

+Install packages the following packages:

 ```
 pip install dropbox
 pip instal isodate
 ```
+**Setting up Cronjobs**

-Then, make python script executable:
+First, make python script executable:
 ```
 chmod +x DbxDeleteFolderScript.pu
 ```
 Change the shebang line as needed:

 * On OS X, the shebang line is #! /usr/bin/env python3.
-* On Linux, the shebang line is #! /usr/bin/python3.
+* On Linux, the shebang line is #! /usr/bin/python3 (this one is already provided in the script).

 Check if the script runs (you might need to reformat the script with dos2unix in your Linux-based terminal, as shown below).